gastonmichel/serverlessguru-code-challenge/README.md

 Custom domain is implemented in order to be resilient to destruction and redeployment of the AWS AppSync api.

-The authentication is through api key, that is implemented adding a header `x-api-key` in the request.
+The authentication is through api key.
 The api-key is provided privately and expires in 7 days.
+Add a header `x-api-key` in the request in order to be authenticated.

 ## The CRUD functionality